slack-ruby/slack-ruby-bot-server/README.md

 SlackRubyBotServer::Service.instance.url # https://www.example.com
 ```

+### HTML Templates

+This library provides a [default HTML template and JS scripts](public) that implement the "Add to Slack" button workflow.
+Customize your pages by adding a `public` directory in your application and starting with a [index.html.erb](public/index.html.erb) template.
+The `views` and `public` folders are [loaded by default](lib/slack-ruby-bot-server/api/middleware.rb#L32).

 ### Access Tokens

 By default the implementation of [Team](lib/slack-ruby-bot-server/models/team) stores a `bot_access_token` as `token` that grants a certain amount of privileges to the bot user as described in [Slack OAuth Docs](https://api.slack.com/docs/oauth) along with `activated_user_access_token` that represents the token of the installing user.
 You may not want a bot user at all, or may require different auth scopes, such as `users.profile:read` to access user profile information via `Slack::Web::Client#users_profile_get`.
 To change required scopes make the following changes.